-The guidelines for the implementation of the harvest strategy policy sit ‘between’ the policy and the implementation of individual fishery harvest strategies.
-They explain the biological and economic principles for implementing the policy, provide practical assistance for developing fishery-specific harvest strategies and illustrate how the policy can be applied.
+The Guidelines for the Implementation of the Commonwealth Fisheries Harvest Strategy Policy explain the biological and economic principles for implementing the policy, provide practical assistance for developing fishery-specific harvest strategies and illustrate how the policy can be applied.

 Why was the harvest strategy policy reviewed?

 In 2007, the Australian Government introduced the harvest strategy policy to guide the commercial catch of target species in Commonwealth fisheries.
 There was provision in the policy that a review be conducted within five years of commencement.